mkmrgn/eol-scan-action/README.md

 # HeroDevs EOL Scan Action

-A GitHub Action that scans your project for end-of-life (EOL) dependencies using the [HeroDevs EOL Scanner](https://www.herodevs.com/).
+A GitHub Action that scans your project for end-of-life (EOL) dependencies using the [HeroDevs EOL Data Set](https://www.herodevs.com/eol-dataset).

 ## Prerequisites